 2. First Aid Stations (Top)

 First aid kits are located near the elevators on each floor from the first to the sixth inclusive.
-The first aid kit for the basement is located in the hallway between rooms RW 032 and RW 033.
+The first aid kit for the basement is located in the hallway across from room RW 032.
 Many of the teaching laboratories also have their own first aid kits.
 These kits are checked and stocked by a staff member 4 times a year as required by Ontario WSIB.

 Please remember these kits are for emergencies, so if you need more than a band-aid, you will need to fill out an incident report form within 24 hours detailing the accident or injury.
 Forms are submitted online through the EHS website as detailed below.
 Please also inform a First Aid Rep. This is to ensure that the proper supplies are in the kit if a real emergency happens.